 - Protect the environment – Waste minimization increases the efficiency of production.
 You are able to reduce carbon, air, and water emissions while you work to conserve natural resources.
 Thus it saves resources and energy, reduces pollution, and diminishes demand for landfill space.
 All these boost environmental performance.

 - Stay ahead of the competition – Reducing waste both in the final product and the manufacturing process, decreases regulatory burdens associated with disposal.
 More time and money allow you to invest in new ideas and products.

 Waste minimization revolves around three R’s as follows:

-Reduce: This calls for using resources that are just enough to cater to your needs for instance building a smaller house.
+This calls for using resources that are just enough to cater to your needs, for instance, building a smaller house.
 This is an effective way of conserving resources as it also lowers the costs.
 This can be achieved through attaining accuracy when ordering to ensure that there is no waste or no material is sitting on the site for long periods that it is damaged.

 In order to reduce the quantity of waste that is produced by individuals or organizations calls for the optimization of raw materials used in production.
 For instance, a dressmaker will do well to arrange the pieces of pattern in a certain way along the length of the fabric to use a small portion of the fabric.

 2. Scrap metal reuse

 Incorporating scraps into the initial stages of manufacturing is a surefire way of ensuring that they do not end up in landfills as waste products.
 A majority of industries embrace this process, effectively returning rolls that are damaged to the initial production line and in the manufacturing of offcuts, plastic items so that scrap is re-incorporated in the new commodities.